-Don’t come to conclusion after an incident and indicate the tone of implying ‘should’.
-After all every student has their way to showcase their work.
-They would perform better at later session.
+Don’t conclude an incident and indicate the tone of implying ‘should’.
+After all, every student has their way to showcase their work.
+They would perform better at later sessions.

 5. Empower students:

-Make the student realise how their decision could have its effects.
+Make the student realize how their decision could have their effects.
 You could teach them how to solve their problems using compassion, empathy and how to respect each other’s feelings while taking them.

 6. Free to make choices:

 Allowing them to make choices will bring in many advantages.
 By forcing those to participate in any activity would only hurt them.
-Participation should be considered voluntary.
+Participation should consider voluntary.
 It shows you, respect their interests as well.

 7. Don’t command:

-It is always better to express your feelings as teacher to students rather that commanding.
-By doing so, students would feel that they are not humiliated or embarrassed or punished.
-There is freedom from fear factor that causes emotional pain.
+It is always better to express your feelings as a teacher to students rather than commanding.
+By doing so, students would feel that they not humiliated or embarrassed or punished.
+There is freedom from a fear factor that causes emotional pain.

 8. Stimulating environment:

-Treat the students as individual entity.
-Each of them have their unique talents and recognise them for it.
+Treat the students as an individual entity.
+Each of them has their unique talents and recognize them for it.
 Bringing out those talents helps the students to build self-confidence.
 They become self-aware and self-empowered.

 How Does Emotional Intelligence Affect Your Career:

-Emotional Intelligence is a factor that determines one’s ability to understand the others emotional language.
-In other words, it is ones professional and personal perception and interactions.
+Emotional Intelligence is a factor that determines one’s ability to understand another emotional language.
+In other words, it is one’s professional and personal perception and interactions.

 1. Able to manage stress:

 Managers have to handle day to day stress.
-With high emotional intelligence a manager is said to handle emotions with ease.
-It can be seen in the form of reduced accident rates, reduced grievances leading to higher revenues.
+With high emotional intelligence, a manager said to handle emotions with ease.
+It can see in the form of reduced accident rates, reduced grievances leading to higher revenues.

 2. Higher Valued

-Staff with better emotional intelligence are valued as they tend to remain calm during stressed situation or unforeseen event.
+Staff with better emotional intelligence valued as they tend to remain calm during stressful situations or unforeseen events.
 They know how to manage the situation.
-Also they can resolve conflicts and are empathetic to their colleagues.
-They are people who lead by examples.
+Also, they can resolve conflicts and are empathetic to their colleagues.
+They are people who lead by example.

 3. Preferred personnel:

-Generally personnel with better emotional intelligence are preferred over the others as they drive the company’s profits.
-A specific image is created about them.
+Generally, personnel with better emotional intelligence preferred over the others as they drive the company’s profits.
+A specific image created about them.

 4. Having better qualities:

-Personnel with emotional intelligence is said to have better qualities when compared to others.
-For instance, they admit and learn from their mistakes, take criticism, cool under stressed situation, able to control emotions and conduct thoughtful decisions, not selfish, not rigid, caring for their team.
+Personnel with emotional intelligence say to have better qualities when compared to others.
+For instance, they admit and learn from their mistakes, take criticism, cool under the stressed situations, able to control emotions and conduct thoughtful decisions, not selfish, not rigid, caring for their team.